MaciejPMarciniak/SmoothAHAplot/README.md

 myocardial perfusion.
 These segmentation schemes result in segments with comparable myocardial mass, which are also related (with some varibility) to the coronary perfusion.
 The proposed segmentations enable standardized communication within echocardiography and across other imaging modalities.

+Using novel techonlogies and software, it is now possible to calculate the segmental values of the relevant parameters, such as strain or myocardial work.
+In this project, the segmental values are visualized using the 17 and 18 segment bullseye plots, to provide insights into the function of the LV in a palpable way.
+Proposed plots are smoothed, to increase the readability and enhance the value of the provided medical data.
+Examples of strain and myocardial work (with random, probable values) are provided.
+The plots can be generated in two versions: as described in the recommendations, and as provided within the EchoPAC software (GE, Horten, Norway).

 ---
 # Screenshots